brandur/sorg/content/drafts/live-reload.md

 ### Saving files in Vim, and the curious case of 4913 (#vim)

-Now things are _almost_ that easy, but a few practical considerations complicate things.
+Now things are _almost_ that easy, but a few practical considerations complicate things a little.

-While saving a file in Vim, instead of an ideal single write event being emitted, instead we see a long stream of events like this:
+While saving a file in Vim (for example, but other editors may behave similarly), instead of an ideal single write event being emitted, instead we see a long stream of events like this:

 ```
 2019/05/21 11:49:32 event: "./content/4913": CREATE